cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 # Assembly
-As in my previous tutorials, this article assumes you are running a **Linux** distribution (e.g., Debian, Ubuntu, Arch, etc.).
-(The instructions may or may not be compatible with macOS/Windows.
-If you run into issues, please refer to the official documentation of the software mentioned below.)
+As in the previous tutorials, this article assumes you are running a **Linux** distribution (e.g., Debian, Ubuntu, Arch, etc.).
+The instructions may or may not be compatible with Android, macOS, Windows, or any other Operating System (OS).
+If you run into issues, please refer to the official documentation of the software mentioned in the [Software](#software) section.

-*Explain how to put it all together*
+- install esptool
+- connect esp01 to adapter
+- check flash size
+- put device into flash mode (ground gpio0)
+- download tasmota-sensors.bin
+- flash to device
+- remove flash mode
+- restart device

+- basic tasmota config
+  - template
+  - time
+  - mqtt
+  - discovery

+- disconnect device
+- wire BME280 module do the adapter
+- connect device
+- configure template
+  - SDA and SDC pins
+- restart device

+- done

 [top](#){:.btn .btn--light-outline .btn--small}